JavaScript Modules and how to effectively work with Export Import

 </html>

-.
+• This way of exporting a module feature(functions, variables, classes, etc.) is called Named Export.
 With Named Export, import needs curly braces.
-Named Export also forces upon the fact, the import must use the same exported name of the function, variable etc. For above example if we importsum
+Named Export also forces upon the fact, the import must use the same exported name of the function, variable, etc. For the above example, if we import sum as sum1, we will get the following error:

-You can find the source code used in this section of the post from this branch .
+You can find the source code used in this post section from this branch.

 Export Together and the Aliases

-In the above example we have seen, how to export the functions individually.
-We may have the situations where we need to export multiple things from a module.
+In the above example, we have seen how to export the functions individually.
+We may have situations where we need to export multiple things from a module.
 We can do all of them together.

 const sum = (a, b) => {